 Treatment for Post-Traumatic Stress Disorder

 Getting timely help and support can help an individual to manage their PTSD.
-At PACE Recovery, our clinicians provide evidence-based trauma treatment rooted in proven modalities.
+Since 2012, PACE Recovery’s clinicians have provided evidence-based trauma treatment rooted in proven modalities.
 We are equipped to treat individuals with co-occurring substance use disorders, mood disorders, or other concerns.
 To learn more about our residential and outpatient programs, please contact PACE Recovery today.